 “It was a nasal spray! – VADA bans everything.
-They are not recognised in Great Britian, they are not recognised by UK Anti-Doping (UKAD) and they are not recognised by the British Boxing Board of Control,” Warren told talkSPORT.
+They are not recognized in Great Britain, they are not recognized by UK Anti-Doping (UKAD), and they are not recognized by the British Boxing Board of Control,” Warren told talkSPORT.

-“Massachusetts have not even applied their own disciplinary regulations correctly, so obviously Bill will appeal and the appeal will go to the Supreme Court.
+“Massachusetts has not even applied their own disciplinary regulations correctly, so obviously Bill will appeal, and the appeal will go to the Supreme Court.
 He will be suing them for any loss of earnings.

-On Hearn’s role in the matter, which resulted in the Kautondowka being contracted before the license result, Warren added: “If the fight was taking place in the UK, it wouldn’t be a problem.
+On Hearn’s role in the matter, which resulted in the Kautondowka being contracted before the license result, Warren added: “If the fight were taking place in the UK, it wouldn’t be a problem.

 “Can we take it somewhere else?
-I would if I was the promoter, but I’m not, the promoter is Matchroom.
+I would if I were the promoter, but I’m not.
+The promoter is Matchroom.

 “It stops Bill from getting paid quite a substantial purse.
-But they can bring this guy in from Africa who they are probably paying $100,000, so it suits them financially.
+But they can bring this guy in from Africa, who probably paid $100,000, so it suits them financially.

-“They have said publicly they were supporting Bill and they wanted the fight.
-Yet I’ve got a letter from them privately saying they were going to be neutral on the position.
+“They have said publicly they were supporting Bill, and they wanted the fight.
+Yet I’ve got a letter from them privately saying they would be neutral on the position.